datawowio/cm-ruby/README.md

 }
 ```

-Fields `result` and `processed_at` will be present if your data was successfully processed.
+Fields `result` and `processed_at` will be present when your data was successfully processed.

 ### Find by
 Method `find_by` is used to find a particular moderation.
 You can use either its